-Sean H. Reid is a doctoral student in the anthropology department at Syracuse University in Syracuse, New York.
+H. Reid is a doctoral student in the anthropology department at Syracuse University in Syracuse, New York.
 He specializes in African archaeology, maritime archaeology, and the archaeology of the Atlantic world.
-His doctoral research
+His doctoral research examines broad

-examines broad transformations over the past two thousand years in the lifeways of the people inhabiting the coast and hinterlands of Central and Western Region, Ghana.
-He specializes in the use of remotely sensed imagery to aid archaeological survey,
+transformations over the past two thousand years in the lifeways of the people inhabiting the coast and hinterlands of Central and Western Region, Ghana.
+He specializes in the use of remotely sensed imagery to aid archaeological survey, particularly

-particularly satellite imagery.
-He received his BA in sociology and anthropology from St. Mary's College of Maryland in 2007 and his MA in anthropology, with a concentration in international development, in 2010 from The George Washington University
+satellite imagery.
+He received his BA in sociology and anthropology from St. Mary's College of Maryland in 2007 and his MA in anthropology, with a concentration in international development, in 2010 from The George Washington University in Washington,

 Post on The Gambia River 1681-1857, is an exploration of the historical, physical, and cultural dimensions of the French trading post Albreda, a UNESCO-designated World Heritage Site.
 After finishing his master's degree, he began working with the